LoginRadius/developer-authentication-demos/demos/nodejs/express/readme.md

 ### File explained

-`config.js` : This is used to set configuration for corresponding app registered on LoginRadius for using the authentication mechanism.
+`config.js` : This is used to set the configuration for the corresponding app registered on LoginRadius for using the authentication mechanism.

 `server.js` : This file is setting up the server to run the demo.
-Here the view path has been setup as commonly defined theme folder.
-To fetch and update profile, we have created two APIs, being `/api/profile` with `GET` and `POST` methods respectively.
-Under the hood these APIs are using the Node JS SDK to interact with LR ecosystem.
+Here the view path has been setup as a commonly defined theme folder.
+To fetch and update profile, we have created two APIs, namely `/api/profile` with `GET` and `POST` methods respectively.
+Under the hood, these APIs are using the Node JS SDK to interact with LoginRadius ecosystem.

 ### Running the demo

-Once configuration has been setup for the backend code, you can install the related pacakges using the following command
+Once the configuration has been setup for the backend code, you can install the related packages using the following command

 ```
 npm install